wiedehopf/tar1090/README.md

 The duration of the history in seconds can be calculated as interval times history_size.

-### Installation to work with another folder, for example /run/combine1090
+### Installation / Update to work with another folder, for example /run/combine1090

 ```
 wget -q -O /tmp/install.sh https://raw.githubusercontent.com/wiedehopf/tar1090/master/install.sh